On Stochastic Error and Computational Efficiency of the Markov Chain Monte Carlo Method

-The CPU time is proportional to the total cycle times $L_{\rm total}$ which is almost equal to $n\times d$ ($L_{\rm total}=L_{\rm init}+n\times d$ but the cycle times $L_{\rm init}$ before convergence is negligible).
+The CPU time is proportional to the total cycle times $L_{\rm total}$, which is almost equal to $n\times d$ ($L_{\rm total}=L_{\rm init}+n\times d$, but the cycle times $L_{\rm init}$ before convergence is negligible).
 We discuss the influence of $n$ and $d$ on the variance in what follows.
-The rules we obtain are expected to be independent on the particular MC simulation used to generate the correlated sample set.
-For simplicity, an artificial ideal system, which is much simpler than the LJ system, is used in following simulations.
+The rules that we obtain are expected to be independent of the particular MCMC simulation used to generate the correlated sample set.
+Therefore, an ideal system, which is simpler than the L-J system and makes the simulation more efficient, is used in the following simulations.

-In the ideal system, the particle number $N$ is equal to 12 and particle coordinate only takes integral numbers $s=\pm 1$ as in the Ising model and the probability distribution function is:
+In the ideal system, the total particle number $N$ is equal to $12$, and particle coordinates only take integral numbers $s_i=\pm 1$ as in the Ising model.
+The probability distribution function becomes